ZackkWolf/spaceInvadersC/README.md

 > Change the language from ARMv7 to C
 ** Include graphic **

-> Click 'Compile and Load' button or press F5
-** Include graphic **
+> Copy and paste main.c into the Editor.
+Click 'Compile and Load' button or press F5 ** Include graphic **

 > Click and drag the windows on the left to the below configuration: